What Investors Look For In a Pitch – Top Tips for Executives

 1. Have a Clear Problem Statement

-What Investors Look For: A definition of the Issue
+What Investors Look For: A definition of the problem you solve

 Investors want to know that your business addresses a real and significant problem.
 To increase investor interest, your pitch deck should articulate the problem clearly and succinctly.
 You should aim to teach the investor about your industry so that they clearly grasp the issues your clients face.